The low-profile, high-powered race to free WNBA star Brittney Griner from Russian custody

 The influence of team owners Makhmudov and Kozitsyn, often described as oligarchs, could be among Griner’s biggest assets during this ordeal, and could also help explain the relative silence from her family and representatives.

 “She’s not a tourist there.
 She’s working and living in Russia and probably paying Russian taxes.
-She has a network there that needs to be mobilized, including the oligarchs who pay her salary and probably know her personally at some level,” said David Szakonyi, an assistant Professor of Political Science at George Washington University and an expert on corruption in Russia.
+She has a network there that needs to be mobilized, including the oligarchs who pay her salary and probably know her personally at some level,” said David Szakonyi, an assistant professor of political science at George Washington University and an expert on corruption in Russia.
 “That may be why her camp is staying quiet and working those backchannels.”

 According to game data on the EuroLeague website, Griner last played for UMMC Ekaterinburg on Jan.
 29, scoring 15 points in an 89-52 win over Hungary’s KSC Szekszard.
 Six days earlier, the U.S. State Department had issued a Level 4 Do Not Travel advisory for Russia, warning of the potential for “harassment against U.S. citizens” and “the embassy’s limited ability to assist U.S. citizens in Russia.”